Find your perfect value college

 If your career path is pointing you in the direction of becoming an Athletic Director, one of the first steps is knowing what is required of you.
 The duties involved in the career of an Athletic Director are many.
 Athletic directors are in high demand; and positions will require managerial experience, sharp business minds, and the ability to maintain work efficiency.

-Duties of an Athletic Director
+What are the Duties of an Athletic Director?

 The primary responsibility of an athletic director is to oversee all aspects of the athletic programs that are sponsored by a school or an institution.
 This includes the hiring of staff and coaches, ordering equipment for teams, promoting events, matches, and meets.
 Directors must be skilled in budgeting and allocating funds, and facilitating operations.
+They will typically work with school administrators in hiring coaches.
 The athletic director may also participate in fundraising for the teams and to providing guidance to the students in the sports program.